-The consortium governing the project is adequately equipped for such a strategy, as relevant Higher Education Institutions (KU Leuven, Erasmus Universiteit Rotterdam and the National Technical University of Athens) join hands with a web education specialist (Web2Learn) and two professional networks for Cultural Heritage Institutions: Photoconsortium and the European Fashion Heritage Association.
+The consortium governing the project is adequately representing a wide range of expertise, as relevant Higher Education Institutions (KU Leuven, Erasmus Universiteit Rotterdam and the National Technical University of Athens) join hands with a web education specialist (Web2Learn) and two professional networks for Cultural Heritage Institutions: Photoconsortium and the European Fashion Heritage Association.
 This mix of knowledge, skills, experiences and networks guarantees a layered approach toward a diverse range of stakeholders.

 Methodology, user requirements and guidelines for Cultural Heritage Institutions and universities

 KU Leuven boasts a rich tradition of education and research that dates back six centuries.
 The university’s basic research orientation has always been and will remain fundamental research.
 At the same time, the university remains vigilantly open to contemporary cultural, economic and industrial realities, as well as to the community’s needs and expectations.
 KU Leuven conducts fundamental and applied research in all academic disciplines with a clear international orientation.
 In the department of Literary and Cultural Studies, the research unit CS Digital focuses on digital transformation for the sector of GLAM/CHI (Galleries, Libraries, Archives and Museums / Cultural Heritage Institutions).
 It researches how digital technologies can be implemented in the workflow of such organisations, and experiments both with workshop methodologies as new outreach and publication formats.
 Finally, CS Digital is responsible for the development of communication strategies in different research consortia.
 Its main focus is on leveraging photographic heritage for educational reuse and for user engagement.

 Economic and social sustainability of citizen enhanced open heritage projects